 - Training experience

 Your strength-building workout routines should include high-intensity reps and rest periods.
 You should also be ‘training to failure,’ which refers to doing as many reps as you can until your body can’t do another.
 While that isn’t something you should do on every set, it can be alternated in your training sessions to increase your strength and give you a visual representation of your progress.
+If you’re looking to keep track of your progress, trying a fasting/weight loss app is a great idea

 When you’re working out with weights, you are more susceptible to injury.
 If you start using heavier weights, it’s important to always have someone with you to “spot” you.
 Someone knowledgable with strength training will make sure you’re using proper form and that you don’t hurt yourself.